Wednesday 13

 Joseph Michael Poole (born August 12, 1976), better known by his stage name Wednesday 13, is an American singer and musician.
-Apart from his solo career, he was the frontman of the horror punk/heavy metal band Murderdolls and has also played in several other bands, including Maniac Spider Trash, Frankenstein Drag Queens from Planet 13, Bourbon Crow, and Gunfire 76.
+Apart from his solo career, he was the frontman of the horror punk/glam metal band Murderdolls and has also played in several other bands, including Maniac Spider Trash, Frankenstein Drag Queens from Planet 13, Bourbon Crow, and Gunfire 76.

 Career

 Psycho Opera and Maniac Spider Trash

-Poole's musical career began in 1992 when he played guitar in the band Mizery, which later became Psycho Opera, with Abby Normal (guitar), Jeff Washam (drums), Michael Patrick (bass guitar) and Todd Cage (lead vocals).
-Poole left the band to form Maniac Spider Trash as lead vocalist, with Normal (guitar) and Patrick (bass guitar), joined by Sicko Zero on drums.
+Joe Poole's musical career began in 1992 when he played guitar in his first band Mizery, which was later renamed Psycho Opera.
+Other members included Ray Franks (guitar), Michael Patrick (bass guitar), Jeff Washam (drums), and Todd Cage (vocals).
+Soon after, Poole moved on to being the vocalist for Maniac Spider Trash with Ray Franks (guitar), Michael Patrick (bass guitar), and Doug McCollum (drums).
 Poole fronted the band from 1992 to 1996.
-The band released one EP, Dumpster Mummies, on Dead Hell Records in 1994.
-An album, Murder Happy Fairytales, was recorded in 1995 but not released until October 2010.
+The band released a 6-song cassette called Dumpster Mummies in 1994 under the fictitious record label, Dead/Hell Records.
+In 1995, the band also recorded a full-length album called Murder Happy Fairytales.
+The band broke up before the album saw an official release.
+Many years later, in 2010, Joe Poole and Ray Franks worked together for a CD release of Dumpster Mummies and a digital release of Murder Happy Fairytales.